Skip to content

 QuickBooks Payroll Not Taking Out Federal Taxes?
 Things to Try

-1. Updating the QuickBooks Desktop
+1. Update QuickBooks Desktop

 Furthermore, staying on the updated version can stop QuickBooks not taking out payroll taxes.
 Here are the steps to update the QB.

-• Firstly, Launch the QB Desktop.
+• Launch the QB Desktop.

-• Select Help.
+• Now, select Help.

-• Head over to update QuickBooks.
+• Head over to update the QuickBooks menu.

 • Lastly, restart your system.